 The most famous member of the Beryl group are the emerald and the quamarine.
 Heliodor, Morganite, Pezzotaite are less known members.
 The rarest is the red Beryl, it’s only gem source being closed now.
 A classic enhancement for emeralds and red beryl is oiling.
 Almost 90-95% or colombian and african emeralds are oiled, but most of emeralds from Swat Valley in Pakistan) are not oiled.

 The rarest of Beryl is the red variety also named Bixbite.
 It is one of the rarest gems in the world, and the mine in the Wah Wah mountain (Utah), it’s unique source, is now closed.
 As emeralds the Bixbite quite included, and most of time enhanced with oil treatment.

-This chromium rich green beryl is a wonderful emerald coming from the most famous Colombian mine, Muzo.
+This chromium rich green beryl is an emerald coming from the most famous Colombian mine, Muzo.
 The color is more light green than the « investment » one but I definitively love the incredible neon glow.
 Under microscope we see the typical three-phase inclusions of Colombian emeralds.
 Clarity is honorable and the gem of course is treated with oil as 99% of all emeralds, but oiling is very acceptable.

 Despite a nice deep color this emerald is very included, and oiled of course.
 It contains beautiful needle Tremolite inclusions indicating a Zambian origin.
 Combined to the presence of a bit of white quartz on the bottom, we can clearly establish that the gem comes from the Kagem mine, the second emerald source in the world.
 The gem also display a very rare cat’s exe effect!
 Until a very recent time it was considered that emeralds never show chatoyancy. it is probably due to the rarity of effect with Beryl and the fact that most of the gems are faceted (only a cabochon can reveal the effect).